Azure/azure-docs-sdk-java/docs-ref-services/latest/storage.md

 Additionally, you can identify any blobs which may be affected due to this issue in your Azure Storage account.
 Follow steps below to identify potentially affected blobs:

 1. Check whether your application is using BlobOutputStream to upload blobs (obtained via `BlockBlobClient.getBlobOutputStream()`).
-If not then, this issue does not affect your application.
+If not, then this issue doesn't affect your application.
 However, we still recommend that you upgrade your application to use version 12.10.1 or later.
-1. Get the `MaxSingleUploadSize` value for your application.
-It is 256 MiB by default.
+1. Get the `MaxSingleUploadSize` value for your application (256 MiB by default).
 Scan your code for `setMaxSingleUploadSizeLong()` method of the `ParallelTransferOptions` class and get value you provided for this property.
-1. Identify the time window when you are application used client library version with this issue (12.0 to 12.10.0)
+1. Identify the time window when your application used client library version with this issue (12.0 to 12.10.0)
-1. Identify all the blobs which were uploaded in this time window.
+1. Identify all the blobs uploaded in this time window.
 You can get a list of blobs by calling the List Blob operation with PowerShell [PowerShell](/azure/storage/blobs/blob-powershell#list-blobs), [Azure CLI](/azure/storage/blobs/blob-cli#list-blobs), or another tool.
 You can also leverage the [blob inventory feature](/azure/storage/blobs/blob-inventory).

 Following these steps will indicate blobs that are potentially impacted by the critical issue and may be invalid.
 Inspect these blobs to determine which ones may be invalid.